artemiscloud/artemiscloud-examples/operator/init/credential/README.md

 It configures a broker instance to add a new user account to access the broker's management console with limited rights.

-This example should not be used in real productization environment.
+This example is for demo purpose only and should not be used in real productization environment.

 ## About ArtemisCloud Broker Operator Custom Init Image